Science Museum of Oklahoma

 Even as a college student, there's something for everyone at the Science Museum of Oklahoma!
-It's not far from Missouri and you can always take a tour to the OKLAHOMA CITY ZOO!
-Another fun place that has a station where you can experience their exhibits first hand such as feeding the lorikeets (accessories not included)!
+It's not far from the OKLAHOMA CITY ZOO!
+Another fun place that has a station where you can experience their exhibits first hand such as feeding the lorikeets!

 Everyone should take the time out of their busy lives to learn something new and explore a place they haven't before!
 Oklahoma was a great place to visit and the science museum was the best I've been to so far!
 I'm looking forward to going to more science and nature centers to learn more about the world we live in.